 A variety of walks

 There’s a walk trail for everyone – from the climb to the summit (taking 5-8 hours and requiring a high level of fitness) to short walks on flat terrain of 300 or 500m, and everything in-between.
 All walk trails in the park are essentially unmodified with ground level trail marking dots to follow.
 Walkers should read the information on each trail, and take particular note of the walk trail classifications.
+It is recommended you carry a Personal Locator Beacon (PLB) or Satellite Phone.

 Choose walk trails suitable to your capabilities.
 Carry and drink 3 to 4 litres of water per person per day of walking; wear sturdy shoes and protection from the sun, wind and rain.
-Because of the extreme heat in summer, walking during this time is not recommended.
+Because of the extreme heat in summer, walking during this time is not recommended (September-March).
 If you do walk in summer, extra water will be required.

 The Wajarri traditional owners request that visitors complete all their walking during daylight hours.
 For more information visit TrailsWA.